 Is there responsive customer support?

-Clearly, unDraw is not a commercial service with traditional customer support.
-It is an open-source resource designed for autonomy.
-In five years at Easy Web, I have never needed to seek support for this tool.
+Clearly, unDraw is not a commercial service with classic customer support.
+It's an open-source resource, designed for autonomy.
+In five years with Easy Web, I've never had the need to seek support for this tool.
 Its simplicity and robustness minimize this need.
 If a problem arises, the community or GitHub repositories are the best points of contact, but this is rare.
-It's plug-and-play, not intensive customer service.
+This is plug-and-play, not intensive after-sales service.

 What do other users think?

-User feedback on uDraw is overwhelmingly positive.
-Designers and agencies particularly appreciate its vast collection of free vector illustrations (SVG) and their quick color customization, a major asset for graphic charter consistency.
+User feedback on unDraw is overwhelmingly positive.
+Designers and agencies particularly appreciate its vast collection of free vector illustrations (SVG) and their rapid color customization, a major asset for the uniformity of graphic charters.
 Its ease of integration into various projects, from prototyping to production, is unanimously praised.
-However, on the flip side, its popularity sometimes leads to a certain amount of visual redundancy.
-For projects requiring a highly distinctive graphic identity, some users seek less common alternatives to avoid a "déjà vu" effect.
+On the other hand, its popularity can sometimes lead to visual redundancy.
+For projects requiring a highly distinctive graphic identity, some users look for less widespread alternatives to avoid "déjà-vu".

 Can I easily change later?